“Buda-Pesth, 24 August.

 “My dearest Lucy,—

-Labels: art, books, Bram Stoker, culture, Dracula, gothic, horror, literature, reading
+Labels: art, books, Bram Stoker, culture, Dracula, horror, literature, reading